sequenceiq/slider/src/site/md/manpage.md

 with the rule that a new Hoya cluster can be created if an existing cluster exists in any of the YARN termination states.

-### create \<cluster> --fs filesystem --confdir dir --zkhosts zkhosts \[--image path] \[--hbasehome hbasehomedir] \[--zkport port] \[--zkpath zkpath]\[ \[--waittime time] \[--role <name> <count>]*  \[--roleopt <name> <value>]*

-Create a cluster of the given ZK name, using the specified image.
-The minimum and maximum nodes define the number of region servers to be created; an HBase master is always created.
-If a configuration directory is specified, it's configuration files override those in the image.

-The waittime parameter, if provided, specifies the time to wait until the YARN application is actually running.
-Even after the YARN application has started, there may be some delay for the HBase cluster to start up.

-### destroy \<cluster>

-Destroy a (stopped) cluster.

-Important: This deletes all the database data.

-### freeze \<cluster>  \[--waittime time]
-freeze the cluster.
-The HBase cluster is scheduled to be destroyed.
-The cluster settings are retained in HDFS.

-The `--waittime` argument can specify a time in seconds to wait for the cluster to be destroyed.

-If an unknown (or already frozen) cluster is named, no error is returned.

-### thaw \<cluster>

-Resume a frozen cluster: recreate the cluster from its previous state.
-This will include a best-effort attempt to create the same number of nodes as before, though their locations may be different.
-The same zookeeper bindings as before will be used.

-If a cluster is already running, this is a no-op

 ### flex \<cluster> \[--role rolename count]* \[--persist true|false]